 Thanks to gamefiend and the other members of the #4eDnD IRC channel at 4eatwill.net for their invaluable help and suggestions on this game.
+Thanks also to Michael Himes for his playtesting advice.

 This document was written in NeoOffice 3.1.
 The headers are typeset in Calligrapher, and the text is set in Bell MT.